NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqBroadPeaks/lab-broadpeaks.rst

-Detection of DB windows (in our case, the occupancy sites, as we test for differences in ChIP vs. input):
+Detection of DB (differentially bound) windows (in our case, the occupancy sites, as we test for differences in ChIP vs. input):

 .. code-block:: R